coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 (including spells that require ranged touch attacks) as if they were arrows.
 The deity can deflect any number of attacks in a single round.
-When the deity deflects any attack, the attack is reflected upon the attacker, using the deity's base ranged attack bonus.
-When the deity deflects a spell, the spell's level is added to the DC to deflect the attack.
+When the deity deflects any attack, the attack is reflected upon the attacker, using the deity’s base ranged attack bonus.
+When the deity deflects a spell, the spell’s level is added to the DC to deflect the attack.
 The deity only gains the second benefit of this ability if he or she has the Deflect Arrows feat.